[Updated 8 January 2020]

-- If you're planning to explore multiple cities in Japan, you can also get the JR Rail Pass.
+- If you're planning to explore multiple cities in Japan, you can also book the JR Rail Pass in advance on Klook.
 That way, you can travel on the JR Yamanote Line in Tokyo for free!

 Get your first taste of authentic Japanese food

-Check into your hotel
+Check-in to your hotel

 - Pick an accommodation near Shinjuku station, right in the heart of Tokyo’s most important hub!